Monterrey, Mexico- Erik Perez ignited his hometown crowd by outfighting Taylor Lapilus in an exciting 3-round decision victory.

 The judges agreed with Perez.
 All three awarded him the victory with scores of 29-28 three times.

 Erik Perez fought his way to 15-6 with the decision and Taylor Lapilus suffered only his second loss.
-“Double Impact” is now 10-2.Check out our latest podcast episode featuring David St. Martin and lots of Halloween talk.
+“Double Impact” is now 10-2.Check out our latest podcast episode featuring a conversation with Cortney Casey.